 A film set located in the middle of the square serves as a cosy bar, delicacies from Bavaria and the rest of the world are served and nostalgic circus tents exude warmth and cosiness.
 Clothing, leather goods, original jewellery and wooden artworks beckon visitors to buy.
 However, the Märchenbazar also offers a varied programme of art, culture and music for the “big kids”, as well as plenty of action and surprises for the young ones.
 These include candlemaking, a comical puppet theatre and even fairytale hours with a moon goddess.

 The Tollwood Winter Festival turns the Theresienwiese into a sea of lights.
 Typical for this Christmas market of a third kind is the mixture of tasty organically-grown foods and all kinds of original crafts, which are to be found at the “Market of Ideas“.
-This winter‘s guest performers will be Australia‘s Circus Oz, whose “Model Citizens” programme will run throughout the festival.
-The events include theatrical and musical offerings, performances, or even activities involving the environment; many are free of charge.
-The Festival ends with the traditional Sylvester Party.
+This winter‘s guest performers will be the contemporary circus troupe "Recirquel" from Hungary with their programme "Paris de Nuit" from Nov.
+27 to Dec.
+30. The events include theatrical and musical offerings, performances, or even activities involving the environment; many are free of charge.
+The Festival ends with the traditional New Year's Party.

-As of November 17, the aroma of roasted, sugar-coated almonds and hot mulled wine will begin to pervade the largest covered winter market in Bavaria.
+As of November 16, the aroma of roasted, sugar-coated almonds and hot mulled wine will begin to pervade the largest covered winter market in Bavaria.
 With over 50 stalls, numerous show acts, a 15-metre giant tree, over 400 Christmas trees and an ice-skating rink all of its own, this winter market does count as a very special attraction.
-2018 marks the market’s 20th year.
 Parking is available for free for the duration of your visit.